Moorpark Foundation for the Arts

 Michael W. Marion

-Dr. Marion is a practicing Clinical Audiologist, having lived in Moorpark for the past 30 years.
+Dr. Marion is a retired Clinical Audiologist, having lived in Moorpark for the past 35 years.
 His professional experience has included Board of Director positions for the American Academy of Audiology, the Audiology Foundation of America and the California and Wyoming Academies of Audiology.
 He is accomplished in marketing, convention and event planning and scholarship fund raising.
 Dr. Marion received B.S. and M.S. degrees from the University of Utah and Doctorate of Audiology from the Arizona Health Sciences Program.
-He is active in the performing arts as a singer with various acapela vocal groups and his wife, Laurel is an award-winning costumer for several community theaters including the HSAC.
-His daughters, Noelle and Missy are graduates of the Pepperdine theater program and are both currently working as professional actresses in live theater in NYC and California.
-His son, Christopher is an Environmental Science graduate from the University of Redlands and is working on the Master’s of Environment MENV degree from the University of Colorado in Boulder and is currently living in Venice, California.
+He has been active in the performing arts as a singer with various award winning acapela vocal groups.
+His daughters, Noelle and Missy are graduates of the Pepperdine University theater program and are both currently working as professional actors, dancers and directors in live theater in NYC and California.
+His son, Christopher recently earned a Master’s of Environment MENV degree from the University of Colorado in Boulder and is currently living in Venice, California.

 Board Secretary and Front of House Manager

 Theater is truly a family affair for Cara.
 She serves as Front of House Manager at the High Street Arts Center placing her in charge of the Box Office, Will Call, Concessions and promotion displays.
 Cara has been working behind the scenes since her daughter McKenna, husband John, and son John Michael found a passion for the stage.
 Cara has served as the director/co-director of “Christmas Magic” for the last 4 years at the High Street Arts Center.
 Cara is a teacher and Cheer Coach at Mesa Verde Middle School her in Moorpark.